mit-dormcon/website/README.md

 - `src/pages` - Markdown, MDX, or React components (JS) put in this directory will get rendered into pages automatically.
 See the docs on [Pages](https://docusaurus.io/docs/creating-pages).
 - `src/css` - Where global CSS files live.
 - `static` - Where static files (images, pdfs, anything that's not CSS) lives.
 See the docs on [Static Assets](https://docusaurus.io/docs/static-assets)
+- `docusaurus.config.js` - Big configuration object that controls many aspects of the site, like the navbar, footer, and plugins.
+See the docs on [Configuration](https://docusaurus.io/docs/configuration).
+- `sidebars.js` - Sidebars for pages in the `docs` folder.
+There's lots of ways to configure sidebars, so see the docs on [Sidebars](https://docusaurus.io/docs/sidebar).

 ## Installation